ZillaKami

-Junius Rogers, professionally known as ZillaKami, is an American rapper, singer, and songwriter.
-He is a member of the hip hop group City Morgue and a former songwriter for 6ix9ine.
+Junius Donald Rogers (born September 20, 1998), professionally known as ZillaKami, is an American singer, rapper, songwriter, and notable contributor to the trap metal sub-genre.
+He is a member of the hip-hop duo City Morgue, consisting of rapper SosMula, and was also a former songwriter for rapper 6ix9ine.

-He has been noted by publications such as HotNewHipHop as a pioneer of trap metal.
-Rogers is the CEO of Dog Years Skate Club, a skate apparel and equipment brand.

 Biography

 Rogers was born in Bay Shore, New York.
 In his teens, Rogers formed a punk rock band called Scud Got Quayle, with some of his friends from school, influenced by the sound of Gorilla Biscuits.
 His involvement in hip hop music began by ghostwriting for fellow New York rapper 6ix9ine.
-During this period, he wrote a song which he intended to feature two vocalists, to which 6ix9ine responded by telling him that he should feature on the track, which would eventually be released under the name "Yokai", and the pair followed up with by releasing another collaborative track called "Hellsing Station".
+During this period, he wrote a song which he intended to feature two vocalists, to which 6ix9ine responded by telling him that he should feature on the track, which would eventually be released under the name "Yokai", and the pair followed up with releasing another collaborative track called "Hellsing Station".
 However, in August 2017, the pair had a falling out when Rogers posted a photo of 6ix9ine engaging in a sexual act with a girl that he claimed was thirteen, and bringing to light his prior guilty plea to using a child in a sexual performance.

-On April 30, 2017, he released his debut EP "LifeIsAHorrorMovie", which he later took down due to him no longer feeling a connection with the music that is contained.
+On April 30, 2017, he released his debut EP "LifeIsAHorrorMovie", which he later took down due to him no longer feeling a connection with the music that it contained.

 Soon after, ZillaKami got in contact with the son of the owner of the tattoo parlor that his older brother Righteous P worked at, who went by the stage name SosMula.
 A few days after his release from prison on drug charges, SosMula formed City Morgue with ZillaKami.
 In August 2018, after numerous singles scattered throughout the couple years before, they released their debut EP as a group, titled "Be Patient".